NyteshadeXT/PF2e-Core-Vault/3-Rules/GM Tools/Creature Family Ability Glossary/(Divine Warden) Instrument of Faith.md

 The divine warden is a beacon for its deity's faith.
-A cleric of the divine warden's patron deity can channel a [[Spells/Heal|Heal]] spell through a divine warden they can see within 60 feet.
+A cleric of the divine warden's patron deity can channel a [[Heal|Heal]] spell through a divine warden they can see within 60 feet.
 The cleric determines any targets or area for the spell as if they were standing in the divine warden's space.

 *Source: Pathfinder Bestiary 3*
 *OGL*